w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Thus, the main limitation of synchronous backing is that parablock validation is tightly coupled to the relay chain's progression on a 1-1 basis, meaning every parablock must be generated and backed within six seconds.
-This time limit reduces the amount of data in the block.
+This time limit reduces the amount of data a collator has time to add to each block.

 Essentially, a parablock is rushing to being backed by the relay-chain due to this synchrony.